Type to search

 Gaming aesthetics have evolved over the past few years, but RGB-themed equipment seems to be a trend that’s not going anywhere anytime soon (no, really — try to find a streamer on Twitch that doesn’t have RGB backlit equipment).
 That said, the HyperX QuadCast S is the only mic in this list that has an RGB feature.

-But aesthetics are not the only reason gamers seem to gravitate towards the HyperX QuadCast S, an all-metal and satin-black encased USB microphone, though design is a huge part of its charm.
+But aesthetics are not the only reason gamers seem to gravitate towards the HyperX QuadCast S, an all-metal and satin-black encased microphone, though design is a huge part of its charm.
 With such a gamer-centric design, one might ask, “will this USB mic work with gaming consoles?”, and the answer is yes!
 The mic is compatible with gaming consoles, including the PlayStation 4, PlayStation 5, Xbox, PC, and Mac.
 It’s also Discord and TeamSpeak certified, making the device perfect for multiplayer voice chats.

 If you want to further maximize the HyperX QuadCast S, then you can also download the HyperX’s Ngenuity software.
 This software will allow you to adjust headphone volume controls, microphone volume, and monitoring volume.
 You can even play around with the RGB lights using said software!

 That said, the QuadCast S is by no means a bad mic, as its advantages make it a worthy option.
-Its sleek design can add visual excitement to any video, and as for its performance, the microphone offers four standard pickup patterns for capturing natural-sounding vocal tones.
+Its sleek design can add visual excitement to any video, and as for its performance, the microphone offers four standard polar patterns for capturing natural-sounding vocal tones.
 Experts and users rave about its audio reproduction quality with good reason.
 If you want a stylish yet high-quality gaming setup, the QuadCast S should be your first option.
 It’s also one of the best standalone mics out there.

 Pros and Cons of the HyperX QuadCast S